PhilipMa2/Lion-Study-Buddy/README.md

   `bundle install`

 *\*If you are on macOS and run into the following error message: `ERROR: While executing gem ...
-(Gem::FilePermissionError) You don't have write permissions for the /Library/Ruby/Gems/2.6.0 directory.`, then run `export GEM_HOME="$HOME/.gem"` before running the `gem install bundler` command.*
+(Gem::FilePermissionError) You don't have write permissions for the /Library/Ruby/Gems/2.X.X directory.`, then add `export PATH="$HOME/.rbenv/bin:$PATH"` and
+`eval "$(rbenv init -)"` to your .bash_profile, restart your terminal, and then run the `gem install bundler` command.*

 #### Database creation
   `rails db:create`